jhthorsen/thorsenlabs.com/templates/blog/2022-06-12-mojo-ioloop-and-subprocesses.md

 is useful for interactive programs like ssh, bash or even editors like vim.

-## Using Mojo::Run3 in your Mojolicious web application {#using-mojorun3-in-your-mojolicious-web-application .wp-block-heading}
+## Using Mojo::Run3 in your Mojolicious web application

 Even though you can now run any sort of programs asynchronously in your web server now, you should consider using a job queue (such as